Sarwan, Deoghar: Geography

 Sarwan, the eponymous CD block headquarters, is located at 24°22′43″N 86°46′23″E.

 It is located 14 km from Deoghar, the district headquarters.

 Deoghar district, a plateau region, is broadly divided into two sub-micro regions – the Dumka-Godda Uplands and Deoghar Uplands.
 The Dumka-Godda Uplands covers the north-eastern portion of the district.
 It has an elevation of 753 m above mean sea level.
 The Deoghar Uplands covers the south-western portion of the district.

-There are some isolated peaks in the district – Phuljori (2,312 ft), 18 miles from Madhupur, Degaria (1,716 ft), 3 miles from Baidyanath Junction, Patharda (1,603 ft), 8 miles from Madhupur, Tirkut Parvat (2,470 ft), 10 miles from Deoghar on the Dumka-Deoghar Road and some more.
+The district has some isolated peaks, which include Phuljori (2,312 ft), 18 miles from Madhupur, Degaria (1,716 ft), 3 miles from Baidyanath Junction, Patharda (1,603 ft), 8 miles from Madhupur, and Tirkut Parvat (2,470 ft), 10 miles from Deoghar on the Dumka-Deoghar Road.

 Sarwan CD block is bounded by Mohanpur CD block on the north, Sonaraithari CD block on the east, Sarath CD block on the south, and Devipur and Deoghar CD blocks on the west.

 Sarwan CD block has an area of 170.98 km2.Sarwan police station serves this block.
 Headquarters of this CD block is at Sarwan.